sdsdkkk/sdsdkkk.github.io/_posts/2016-08-18-vulnhub-necromancer-writeup.markdown

       EAPOL HMAC     : F6 E5 E2 12 67 F7 1D DC 08 2B 17 9C 72 42 71 8E
 ```

 The string is "death2all".
-I also got another hint from Andrew's writeup that this time we shouldn't be using netcat (it fails).
+I also got another hint from Andrew's writeup that this time we shouldn't be using Netcat (it fails).
 I'm not very familiar with how wireless networks work under the hood, so I keep using Andrew's writeup as a reference for the next few steps of the challenge as it heavily relies on knowledge of wireless LAN networks.

 ### Death to All